Top 10 dog friendly Peak District walks

 12. Keep to the main path, close to the reservoir, past Carsington Wildlife Centre, back to the starting point of the walk.

 All these routes also make great runs and the Strava maps that accompany each entry show approximate times it would take to run them.
-In addition you can find official maps to plan your routes on these links
+In addition you can find the best dog friendly rest stops in the Peak District below.

 Best Dog Friendly Rest Stops in the Peak District